apache/apisix/docs/en/latest/control-api.md

 :::note

-Note: If the process hit by the API request does not trigger the health check, the API request will not obtain any health check data.
+If the process hit by the API request does not trigger the health check, the API request will not obtain any health check data.

 :::